How to care for yourself or others with COVID-19

 Seek medical advice, if needed

 - Connect by phone with your healthcare provider or a nurse consulting line, especially if the sick person is age 60 or older or is at risk for severe illness because of a medical condition (examples: diabetes, heart disease, lung disease, or a weakened immune system).
-If you do not have a healthcare provider, call the King County COVID-19 call center between 8 a.m.-7 p.m. at 206-477-3977.
+If you do not have a healthcare provider, contact Washington State Department of Health at 1–800–525–0127 or go to doh.wa.gov/Covid19Telehealth to schedule a free telehealth appointment, available in 240 languages.
+Patients without the ability to have a video visit can have a phone visit.

 - Pay attention to the symptoms.
 If the symptoms get worse, call a healthcare provider for guidance.